 After a conference call with Chris Peters, AB, and Liz Ciavarella, the AD, I knew what I had to accomplish with a scout.
 Not a lot of time, but some efficient spots to get a lot of images in a small area.

-rd, the Golden Gate National Recreation Area.
+First job was to check out my backyard, the Golden Gate National Recreation Area.
 After an initial run through, Chris, Liz, and the client narrowed it down further.
 So I went back with my producer to shore up some of the production details and questions.

 The first location would be in San Francisco, an urban park-like setting.
 After racking up miles on a rainy Friday, I had some options.